noelboss/featherlight/README.md

 # Methods

-`$.featherlight` is actually a constructor with `$.featherlight.methods` as a prototype and all the configuration options as attributes.
+`$.featherlight` is actually a constructor of new featherlight objects.
+Modify `$.featherlight.prototype` to change the default properties, or use the `configuration` object passed to the constructor to override the properties of that specific new instance.

 It's possible to use or change these methods, but the API isn't guaranteed to remain constant; enquire if you have particular needs.